sunnyxiaohu/R-C3D.pytorch/README.md

 ## Introduction

-This project is a *faster* pytorch implementation of R-C3D, aimed to accelerating the training of R-C3D object detection models.
+This project is a *faster* pytorch implementation of R-C3D, aimed to accelerating the training of R-C3D temporal action detection models.
 During our implementing, we referred the below implementations:
 * [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch.git), developed based on Pytorch + TensorFlow + Numpy